javontaymcelroy/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.

+Client-side routing is when the routing is generally controlled by the JavaScript's code.
+When a user clicks a link, instead of loading a completely new page, the state changes in the app.
+Client-side routing doesn't need to refresh the entire page, only the components that was updated.

+Server-side routing is when you click on a link and a brand new webpage is served to the client.
+This causing refreshing of the page and disregarding the old page.
+So, you're not rendering just the new content, you have to re-render everything on the page, which can result is slow loading times.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+      Create- POST, Read - GET, Update - PUT, and Delete - DELETE

 - [ ] Mention three tools we can use to make AJAX requests.
+      Axios, fetch, and AJAX

 ## Project Set Up